-Quantitative and Qualitative Disclosures About Interest Rate Risk

-We utilize both fixed-rate debt (\$85.0 million aggregate principal amount of our 4.25% Convertible Notes due 2019) and variable-rate debt, (our \$200.0 million secured revolving credit facility) as part of financing our operations.
-On April 30, 2015, our stockholders approved the flexible settlement provisions of the Convertible Notes at our 2015 Annual Meeting of Stockholders, which allows us to elect any combination of cash and shares of our common stock upon the conversion of Convertible Notes.
-We do not have the obligation to prepay our fixed-rate debt related to inventory obligations prior to maturity, and, as a result, interest rate risk and changes in fair market value should not have a significant impact on our fixed-rate debt until, and if, we are required to refinance it.
+Quantitative and Qualitative Disclosures About Interest Rate Risk stockholders approved the flexible settlement provisions of the Convertible Notes at our 2015 Annual Meeting of Stockholders, which allows us to elect any combination of cash and shares of our common stock upon the conversion of Convertible Notes.
+We do not have the obligation to prepay the Convertible Notes or our fixed-rate inventory related obligations prior to maturity, and, as a result, interest rate risk and changes in fair market value should not have a significant impact on our fixed-rate debt.